 Have you ever tried to find the file location of a particular image in your Files and discovered it to read something like this: “/storage/emulated/0/DCIM/Camera/IMG 202020430 197267.jpg”?
 Now that you have a complete understanding of the file path, including the DCIM, Camera, and image name, what does the ‘/storage/emulated/0’ stand for?
-You must find it puzzling because there is not an “emulated” folder in the file directory when you try to search it down in File Explorer.
+It is puzzling that there is no “emulated” folder when you search the file directory in File Explorer.
 Since there is no specific folder in the file directory under “emulated,” you may be asking what precisely “/storage/emulated/0” is.
-And how to reach it.
-In this article, we will go into great detail about this.
+How do you get there?
+This article will provide a detailed explanation.

-- 1 What is the purpose of the storage/emulated/0 Folder?
+- 1 What’s the purpose of the storage/emulated/0 folder?

 - 2 Why would emulation or “/storage/emulated/0/” even appear?

 - 3 Emulated storage: What else is it?

 - 4 What are the Benefits of Emulated Storage?

 - 5 How does File Explorer access storage/emulated folders?

 - 7 Third-party software message “/storage/emulated/0/XYZ is unavailable or hard to read?“

 - 9 Conclusion